 ONE: Technology isn’t inherently good, and it’s not neutral either

-Given the profound impact that technology has had on the world there is a tendency in some quarters to see technology as a social good (solving cancer, enabling the Arab Spring) or, at worst, as neutral.
+Given the profound impact that technology has had on the world, there is a tendency in some quarters to see technology as a social good (solving cancer, enabling the Arab Spring) or, at worst, as neutral.
 But it’s neither of these things.
 Technology is a tool.
 A tool manipulated by humans.
-The harmful consequences of AI that we have seen are not the consequence of thoughtlessness or neutral decision making.
+The harmful consequences of AI that we have seen are not the consequence of thoughtlessness or neutral decision-making.
 As a designer, not asking a question, needs to be acknowledged as a decision.
 Not seeking out certain data, IS data as Dr. Chanda Prescod-Weinstein notes.
 It is data on who matters and who doesn’t.
 Not assessing data for injustice, is a decision to leave that injustice in place.
 Are your teams asking themselves about which groups they are not considering?
-Or, which groups are hypervisible and targetted in the data — and what the implications are for their lives and realities?
+Or, which groups are hypervisible and targeted in the data — and what the implications are for their lives and realities?

 TWO: Let’s stop talking about bias, and start talking about oppression

-THREE: Our intentions are irrelevant, prioritise impact
+THREE: Our intentions are irrelevant, prioritize the impact

 The bar for impact was set very low with Google’s initial “don’t be evil”!
 Tech has a history of shrugging its shoulders and blaming its users when ‘unintended consequences’ emerge, rather than holding themselves and the designed infrastructure responsible.
 Yet, if I run you over in my car, and say ‘I didn’t intend it’, it won’t resolve your broken leg, and we both know it.
-What if in designing technology our assumption was that its impact would be harmful?
-What if the starting assumption was that oppression — racism, sexism, classism, homophobia etc — would be perpetuated with our technology unless we explicitly built in ways to challenge it?
+What if in designing technology we assumed that its impact would be harmful?
+What if the starting assumption was that oppression — racism, sexism, classism, homophobia, etc — would be perpetuated with our technology unless we explicitly built ways to challenge it?
 How might that change the way products are developed?
 How might that inform the urgency with which we tackle the lack of diversity in our teams?
 Our intentions are unverifiable, relying on self-certification alone, but our impacts can be accounted for.
 So let’s focus on what we can control in the real world.

 These are complex issues.
 They aren’t going away.
 And nor are the three principles above enough.
-However, if we can begin with them, we will start to grow our capabilities to design for inclusion, inside and out, of our organisations.
+However, if we can begin with them, we will start to grow our capabilities to design for inclusion, inside and out, of our organizations.